 4. Monitor your horse's body temperature for several hours until it reaches

 101 degrees or lower.
 If its temperature exceeds 104 degrees and won't reduce, immediately call a veterinarian.

 5. At the recommendation of a veterinarian (or with the assistance of a

 veterinarian) give your horse intravenous fluids.

-During periods of extreme heat, it is a good idea to follow these precautionary steps:
+During periods of extreme heat, it is a good idea to follow these

 1. Add electrolytes to your horse's water or feed during hot weather.